acidhelm/challonge_mgr/README.md

 ## Log in

 Open [the login page](http://localhost:3000/login) in a browser and enter the user name and password that you just set.
-After logging in, you will be taken to your list of tournaments.
+After logging in, you will see your list of tournaments.

 # Create and manage a tournament